Setting Document Properties

 Why the Properties Pane matters

-The Properties pane in Microsoft Word, PowerPoint, and Excel lets you set key details about your file.
-These properties—like Title, Author, Subject, and Keywords—help users find, identify, and use your documents.
+The Properties pane in Microsoft 365 applications lets you set key information about your file.
+Having the Title and Author information (Keywords not necessary) help users find, identify, and use your documents.
 They also support accessibility by providing screen readers and other assistive technologies with important context.

 Where to find the Properties pane